BIOTECH-7005-BIOINF-3000

 theme(axis.text.x = element_text(angle = 45, hjust = 1))

 In today’s data, we don’t have a huge difference, but this can vary greatly in many experiments.
 When analysing counts, the number of counts will clearly be affected by the total library size (i.e. the total number of reads counted as aligning to genes).
-We before passing this data to any statistical models, we need to calculate a scaling factor that compensates for this.
+In some libraries, a small number of highly expressed genes can markedly inflate the library size.
+Before passing this data to any statistical models, we need to calculate a scaling factor that compensates for this, with the default approach being known as The trimmed mean of M-values normalization method (TMM), with the full description being provided by the authors in their primary publication

 dgeList <- calcNormFactors(dgeList)

 Notice that now the column norm.factorsis no longer all 1.
-This is used by all downstream functions in edgeR.
+This is used by all downstream functions in edgeR to scale the library size when fitting negative binomial models.

 Data Exploration